tampubolon/WorkTrialRepo/README.md

 # WorkTrialRepo
-WorkTrialRepo as junior infrastructure engineer
+WorkTrialRepo as a junior infrastructure engineer